-The UP function shall also report the first discarded DL packet for each service data flow identified by a PDRif the DL Buffering Duration or DL Buffering Suggested Packet Count is exceeded.
-DL Data Status IE shall be included in the Downlink Data Report IE to indicate the report is triggered by the Downlink data delivery status with UPF buffering when the first DL packet is buffered or discarded.
+The UP function shall also report the first discarded DL packet for each service data flow identified by a PDR if the BUFF and DDPN are set to "1" in the Apply Action for the FAR which is associated with the PDR and if the DL Buffering Duration or DL Buffering Suggested Packet Count is exceeded.

+The DL Data Status IE shall be included in the Downlink Data Report IE to indicate the report is triggered by the Downlink data delivery status with UPF buffering when the first DL packet is buffered or discarded.

-NOTE The CP function can request the UP function to report the first buffered DL packet by setting the BDPN flag and / or the NOCP flag in the Apply Action IE of the FAR.
-If the BDPN flag is set, the UP function reports the first buffered DL packet for each service data flow identified by a PDR associated to the FAR.
-If the NOCP flag is set, the UP function reports the first buffered DL packet of any PDR associated to the FAR, i.e. if there are subsequent DL packets (pertaining to different service data flow identified by other PDRs associated to the FAR), there is no new report sent to the CP function.
+NOTE The CP function can request the UP function to report the first buffered DL packet by setting the BDPN flag or the NOCP flag in the Apply Action IE of the FAR.
+The difference is that:

+- If the BDPN flag is set, the UP function reports the first buffered DL packet for each service data flow identified by a PDR associated to the FAR.

+- If the NOCP flag is set, the UP function reports the first buffered DL packet of any PDR associated to the FAR, i.e. if there are subsequent DL packets (pertaining to different service data flow identified by other PDRs associated to the FAR), there is no new report sent to the CP function.

 If the UP function supports the Downlink data delivery status notification with UPF buffering, the CP function may also request the UP function to drop the DL packets directly and send a notification for the traffic matching the downlink PDR by set the DROP flag and DDPN flag in the Apply Action IE of the FAR.